Create an Event Hub using the Azure CLI

 - Contains only letters, numbers, periods, hyphens, and underscores

 - Starts and ends with a letter or number

 - Partition Count - The number of partitions required in an Event Hub (between 2 and 32).
-This should be directly related to the expected number of concurrent consumers.
-This cannot be changed after the hub has been created.
-The partition separates the message stream, so that consumer or receiver applications only need to read a specific subset of the data stream.
-If not defined, this defaults to 4.
+The partition count should be directly related to the expected number of concurrent consumers and can't be changed after the hub has been created.
+The partition separates the message stream so that consumer or receiver applications only need to read a specific subset of the data stream.
+If not defined, this value defaults to 4.

-- Message Retention - The number of days (between 1 and 7) that messages will remain available, if the data stream needs to be replayed for any reason.
-If not defined, this defaults to 7.
+- Message Retention - The number of days (between 1 and 7) that messages will remain available if the data stream needs to be replayed for any reason.
+If not defined, this value defaults to 7.

 You can also optionally configure an Event Hub to stream data to an Azure Blob storage or Azure Data Lake Store account.

 Azure CLI commands for creating an Event Hub